VeitWild/VeitWild.github.io/_posts/2024-08-11-diffusion-models.md

 The forward process
 -----------------------------------------

 Let’s begin with the straightforward task.
 Our objective is to gradually transform the samples $ X_1, \dots, X_N $ into Gaussian noise.
-To achieve this, we consider a very simple Stochastic Differential Equation (SDE) described as
+To achieve this, we consider a very simple Stochastic Differential Equation (SDE) described as <br />
 $$
 \begin{align}
   X(0) &= x_0 \\